Temple University Diamond Marching Band: History

 The Temple University Diamond Marching Band was started in 1925 by Herbert E. McMahan, under the direction of Charles Golder.
 George Otto Frey assumed the director position in 1926 and H. Edward Pike became the band's first full-time director the following year.
 Under Pike's direction, the band started forming the Temple "T" on the field, a tradition that is still present today.
 In 1935, the band performed at the first Sugar Bowl.
 Under the direction of Dr. John H. Jenny, who replaced Pike in 1946, the band was renamed the Diamond Band.
 A new position, Director of Athletic Bands, was created to oversee the Diamond Marching Band and Basketball Bands.
 The position is currently held by Dr. Matthew Brunner alongside the Director of Bands, Dr. Patricia Cornett.

 In popular culture

 The Temple University Diamond Marching Band has appeared in many films over the years, most famously their part in The Wolf of Wall Street (2013 film).
 The Diamond Band also appears in Annie (2014 film) and on the Tonight Show alongside American rappers Yung Thug and Gunna.
+The band also marched in the 2025 Macy's Thanksgiving Day parade.